Normunity

 Series A in 2021

-Kestrel Therapeutics is a medical research and development company focused on creating treatment solutions for RAS-driven cancers.
-The company specializes in developing oncological drugs that target cancer's frequently mutated oncogenic factors.
-Its innovative approach allows for the creation of therapeutic molecules that are effective regardless of RAS isoform, mutation, or tumor histology, aiming to provide healthcare professionals with new options to treat patients suffering from these challenging forms of cancer.
+Kestrel Therapeutics is a medical research and development company focused on creating innovative treatment solutions for RAS-driven cancers.
+The company specializes in developing oncological drugs that target RAS, a frequently mutated oncogenic driver in various cancer types.
+Kestrel Therapeutics aims to develop therapeutic molecules that are effective regardless of the specific RAS isoform, mutation, or tumor histology, thereby offering hope for improved outcomes in cancer treatment.
+Through its targeted approach, the company strives to provide healthcare professionals with effective tools to address the challenges posed by RAS cancers and enhance patient care.

 Effector Therapeutics